Richard Feynman: Cornell (1945–1949)

 While papers by others initially cited Schwinger, papers citing Feynman and employing Feynman diagrams appeared in 1950, and soon became prevalent.
 Students learned and used the powerful new tool that Feynman had created.
 Computer programs were later written to evaluate Feynman diagrams, enabling physicists to use quantum field theory to make high-precision predictions.
 Marc Kac adapted Feynman's technique of summing over possible histories of a particle to the study of parabolic partial differential equations, yielding what is now known as the Feynman–Kac formula, the use of which extends beyond physics to many applications of stochastic processes.
 To Schwinger, however, the Feynman diagram was "pedagogy, not physics".

 Looking back on this period, Feynman would reflect fondly on his time at the Telluride House, where he resided for a large period of his Cornell career.
 In an interview, he described the House as "a group of boys that have been specially selected because of their scholarship, because of their cleverness or whatever it is, to be given free board and lodging and so on, because of their brains".
 He enjoyed the house's convenience and said that "it's there that I did the fundamental work" for which he won the Nobel Prize.

-However, Feynman was also reported to have been quite restless during his time at Cornell.
-By 1949, as the period was coming to a close, he had never settled into a particular house or apartment, moving instead between guest houses or student residences.
-While he did spend some time living with various married friends, these situations were reported to frequently end because the "arrangements became sexually volatile".
-The renowned 31 year old was known to frequently pursue his married female friends, undergraduate girls and women, and to hire sex workers, which would sour many of his friendships.
-Additionally, Feynman was not fond of Ithaca's cold winter weather or feeling as though he lived in the shadow of Hans Bethe while at Cornell.
+However, Feynman was also reported to have been restless during his time at Cornell.
+By 1949, near the end of this period, he had still not settled into a permanent house or apartment, instead moving between guest houses and student residences.
+He spent some time living with various married friends, but these arrangements reportedly often ended when the "arrangements became sexually volatile".

+At 31 years old, he was reported to frequently pursue married female friends and undergraduate students, and to hire sex workers; according to Gleick, this behavior strained many of his friendships.
+Feynman later wrote that he was not fond of Ithaca's cold winter weather and that he felt he lived in the shadow of Hans Bethe while at Cornell.

 Brazil (1949–1952)

 Feynman spent several weeks in Rio de Janeiro in July 1949.
 That year, the Soviet Union detonated its first atomic bomb, generating concerns about espionage.
 Fuchs was arrested as a Soviet spy in 1950 and the FBI questioned Bethe about Feynman's loyalty.
-Physicist David Bohm was arrested on December 4, 1950, and emigrated to Brazil in October 1951.
+Physicist David Bohm was arrested on December 4, 1950, and immigrated to Brazil in October 1951.
 Because of the fears of a nuclear war, a girlfriend told Feynman that he should also consider moving to South America.
 He had a sabbatical coming for 1951–1952, and elected to spend it in Brazil, where he gave courses at the Centro Brasileiro de Pesquisas Físicas.